marijnh/Eloquent-JavaScript/00_intro.md

 {{index readability, naming, variable}}

-Although that is already
-more readable than the soup of bits, it is still rather unpleasant.
-It might help to use names instead of numbers for the instructions and memory locations.
+Although that is already more readable than the soup of bits, it is still rather obscure.
+Using names instead of numbers for the instructions and memory locations helps.

 ```{lang: "text/plain"}
  Set “total” to 0.